gulpjs/gulp/README.md

 });
 ```

-If you can't just filter out unchanged files, but need them in a later phase
+If you can't simply filter out unchanged files, but need them in a later phase
-of the task, we recommend those plugins:
+of the stream, we recommend these plugins:
 - [gulp-cached] - in-memory file cache, not for operation on sets of files
 - [gulp-remember] - pairs nicely with gulp-cached